nayaksuraj/examples/elk-playground/README.md

-Scenario: As as developer I wanted to setup monitoring (Analyze springboot logs using ELK stack.), CI/CD for springboot application.
+Scenario: As as developer I wanted to setup monitoring (Analyze springboot logs using ELK stack)

 ```